ernestorangel/teste-vue-mobile-cplug-ernesto/README.md

 - Product listing and shopping cart
 - Checkout flow with success and error feedback
 - Alert system for user notifications
-- Responsive layout for desktop
+- Responsive layout for desktop and mobile
 - PWA support (installable, offline-ready)
 - Automatic dark/light mode based on browser or system preference
 - Unit tests with coverage